hosaenna22/hosaenna22/README.md

 Hi, I'm Hosaenna 👋
-I'm like in movies and learning new things.
+I'm like movies and learning new things.
 I'm currently learning data analytics (sql and tableau) 💞️ I would like to collaborate on anything that would help me since im starting out.
 📫  hosaennagashaw22@gmail.com - Ho